ChrisDietrich405/dietrich-landcare-react-final/README.md

 # dietrich-landcare-react-final

-I build this website for my oldest son's business.
-I used Object Oriented Programming, React JS, Bootstrap, and SASS
+My oldest son needed a website for his business so here it is.
+For this project I used object oriented programming.
+I used SASS for the styling and the Emailjs library for the contact functionality.

 ## How To Run This Project